wovo/godafoss-c-/documentation/vocabulary.md

 direction

 A box can be an input, an output, or both.
+(A box could also be neither, but that would serve no purpose.)
 When it is an input you can read from it, when it is an output you can write to it.

 ```C++